Adevenn/MyNetia/README.md

 ------> go to : https://github.com/Adevenn/my_netia_client

-The project has been migrate to Flutter to make the app runnable on each device type (Windows, Linux, Android, IOS).
+The project has been migrated to Flutter to make the app runnable on each device type (Windows, Linux, Android, IOS).

 ---